 The Academy campus has 31 buildings totaling 412,712 square feet including 16 dormitory houses, 35 residential staff apartments, and an 88,000 square feet, $18 million athletic center and natatorium.
 The athletic center includes two basketball courts, rock climbing walls, a racquetball court, an exercise gym, and an eight-lane pool.
 As of 2016, the American Hebrew Academy had the largest closed-loop geothermal exchange well field in the United States to heat and cool its campus.

-The American Hebrew Academy closed at the end of the 2018-19 school year.
+The American Hebrew Academy suspended operations at the end of the 2018-19 school year.
 Plans to reopen as AHA International School for 2021-22 were ended in January 2021.
 The Board is continuing to consider options for its future.

 In 2021, the Academy was approached by the US Department of Health and Human Services (HHS) to consider using the campus for temporary housing for unaccompanied migrant children.
 At this time, the American Hebrew Academy has not reached any agreement with HHS or any other governmental agency, no specific proposal has been made, and no decision has been reached.